Former Running Man star Lee Kwang-soo to go for second ankle operation

 Lee said he did not feel any different whether he was acting or on Running Man.

-"I don't feel any pressure to show a different side of me just because I am not on Running Man," he said.
+"I don't feel any pressure to show a different side of myself just because I am not on Running Man," he said.